ampactor/celezdial-selekta/README.md

 # Celezdial Selekta

 Polyphonic ambient synthesizer mapped to the zodiac.
-12 voices on a chromatic wheel (C–B), toggled by a zodiac keyboard, shaped by 39 knobs across 8 swappable FX chains.
+12 voices toggle on a chromatic keyboard (C–B), shaped by 39 parameter knobs across 8 swappable FX chains (no GUI for swapping around chains yet).
 Built with React and Tone.js.

 ## Signal Chain (Zodiac — active default)